-When most people think of DJs, they automatically envision a man or woman behind a DJ booth, scratching records and wearing headphones.
+When most people think of DJs, they automatically think of a man or woman behind a DJ booth, scratching records and wearing headphones.
 But why do DJs use headphones?
-Are headphones simply part of the DJ persona or do they actually serve a purpose?
+Are they simply part of the DJ persona or do they actually serve a purpose?

-Most people don’t know why DJs wear them and some people may think that they’re wearing them to block the noise of their environment or protect their hearing from the loudspeakers.
+Most people think it’s to block the noise of their environment or protect their hearing from the loudspeakers.
 But when a DJ wears headphones, they serve a much higher purpose.

 Why do DJs wear headphones?
-DJs wear headphones primarily to help with cueing.
+The reason is primarily to help with cueing.
 When a song is playing for clubgoers, the DJ is listening to the next track in their headphones, paying attention to the beat, rhythm, and tempo in order to determine the right time to switch to the new track, smoothly.
-They will also wear headphones in order to block out environmental noise in order to pay closer attention to cueing while also saving their hearing from the loud club sound system.
+They will also wear them in order to block out environmental noise in order to pay closer attention to cueing while also saving their hearing from the loud club sound system.

-The other reason some DJs choose to wear headphones is purely for fashion.
+There are other reasons too.
 Headphones have long been a staple in the DJs dress code.
 High-priced, top of the line headphones can be a status symbol of sorts considering many of the leading DJ headphones go for hundreds of dollars.

 Upping Your Game

-DJ headphones are more than just a classic accessory that most DJs wear.
+DJ headphones are more than just a classic accessory.
 In fact, they can serve a purpose in a variety of ways, whether you’re in your home studio and creating your own unique mixes in order to get ready for an upcoming gig, or you’re a beginner and you’re practicing cueing songs and learning how to correctly transition tracks.

 They can also come in handy in the club scene for the very same reasons, however, when you’re in a noisy environment and you’re focusing on cueing, then a good quality pair of headphones can mean the difference between a killer set and one that was obviously put together by a beginner.